standard-procedure/documents/README.md

 Configurable documents

 ## Usage

+### Creating a document from a configuration file

-Build a template using a JSON or YAML file (using [dry-validation](https://dry-rb.org/gems/dry-validation/1.10/) to ensure the schema is valid):
+Build a document using a JSON or YAML file.

+This uses [dry-validation](https://dry-rb.org/gems/dry-validation/1.10/) to ensure the schema is valid.

 ```yaml
 title: Order Form